devonjones/PathfinderOpenReference/api.md

 I have also created a [sample toy app](https://github.com/devonjones/PathfinderOpenReferenceApiTest) that can use the api as an example.

+If you would prefer to have access to the raw data used in Pathfinder Open Reference in json or sqlite3 format, you can access that from my [PSRD-Data](https://github.com/devonjones/PSRD-Data) project.
 Note: I intend in the next release of Pathfinder Open Reference to provide a Content Provider that will inform you of the api version.
 I strongly suggest not releasing any application until that is in place and integrated with your app so you can be certain the user has a version of Pathfinder Open Reference that works with your application.